5 Guideposts of Grace • Upgrade from Patriarchy to Grace (Part 1)

 Just because you can, doesn't mean you should.

-I'm not saying that there won't be times when you need to pull up your 'big girl' pants and get the job done, or clear in your head so you can delegate it responsibly.
-But it's the difference between pushing a giant boulder uphill because partriarchy said so and hiring a sherpa to carry your gear up Everest because YOU said so.
+I'm not saying that there won't be times when you need to pull up your 'big girl' pants and get the job done, or get clear in your head so you can delegate it responsibly.
+But it's the difference between pushing a giant boulder uphill because partriarchy said so and finding a better hill with a ski lift to carry the boulder for you.

 Impulsivity looks and sounds like: "Leap and built your wings on way down."
 Goodness me, the amount of men and women I've seen crash on their face because of this piece of patriarchal advice.
 Even if you don't smash your bones to pieces at the bottom of the abyss, your confidence is so bruised or your heart so shamed from the "failure" that you never dare leap again.
 The brave men and women who did it this way are often worse off now then before they leaped.